Jump to video!

 Notes

-I use some of the noodle cooking water to cook the pork, but this is done simply for convenience since the water is already hot, so it will take no time to heat back up.
-You can also just add fresh water to the pot if you forget to do this, because unlike pasta cooking water, the cooking water from glass noodles are tasteless and starchless, so it really doesn't add anything in terms of flavour.
+- I use some of the noodle cooking water to cook the pork, but this is done simply for convenience since the water is already hot.
+You can also just add a little fresh water to the pot if you forget to do this, because unlike pasta cooking water, the cooking water from glass noodles are tasteless and starchless, so it really doesn't add anything in terms of flavour.

 What a lovely springtime salad or side dish!
 I circled around this recipe for quite a while, then when I returned to it I found that at last I had all of the ingredients in the kitchen.
 I know that this is traditionally a side dish with a Thai meal, but in my house a “full Thai meal” is a rarity, so for me it’s lunch!